-There is a kind of depression that we in psychology are missing.
+There’s a different kind of depression that we’re missing in mental health.

-It’s not easy to detect, because people who have it, hide it.
+It’s not easy to detect, because when you have it, you hide it.

-If they enter therapy, they won’t meet criteria for minor depression, or what is called dysthymia, because they will look far too confident, too well-connected, too into what they are doing.
-They’ll tell you that their lives are going great, and that they have so much to be grateful for.
+You wouldn’t meet criteria for minor depression, or what is called dysthymia, because you look far too confident, too well-connected, too into what you’re doing.
+Your life is going great and you’re not quite sure what you’d say to some therapist.

-- Because there are secrets.
-And where there are secrets, there is loneliness.
+- Because where there are secrets, you can find loneliness.

-What follows is a questionnaire for you to take, to help you identify, or not identify, with this group, or syndrome, of behaviors.
-If you do, I hope you will read my other posts on the topic, and seek help.
+What follows is a questionnaire for you to take, to help you become more clear about identifying with this group, or syndrome, of behaviors.
+If you do, I hope you will seek out more information.
+It could literally save your life.

 A Checklist For Perfectly Hidden Depression (PHD)